 4) Assess & Evaluate – Define success metrics and track these intermittently, so that you know that you are on the right track

 Well this sounds easy, but takes a lot of effort.
-One of the services we offer is focused on making sure that our customers can truly unlock the potential of their key accounts in a planned and systematic manner.
+One of the services we offer is focused on making sure that you can unlock the potential of your strategic key accounts in a planned and systematic manner.
 Analyze and Adapt – The key to reinventing your Marketing Programs